gerred/homes-test/README.md

 21/01/2014,1,4 Link Road, Wellington,$480,000
 ```

+## Data cardinality / architecture

+In this exercise, the data structure was chosen based on the primary and secondary fields: propertyID and date, respectively.
+This is following the assumption that the "home" itself is the top level data structure, and it's changes over time are representative of that.
+Obviously, a relational database would be better in production because there may be questions that go past a single-home case (pricing trends of an area, for example), but we're cleaning CSVs for this test, not building a data warehouse.

+## Notes

 All property parsing logic is separated into the `properties` package, so it can be used however an implementer wants to use it.

 Given this is a code test and not real world, there are some caveats: